 - To allow utilization of ECFVG examinations and other assessment resources to evaluate the professional competence of graduates of AVMA/Council on Education-accredited colleges of veterinary medicine when such utilization is to the benefit of the state and provincial veterinary licensing agencies, and other concerned parties.

 Recommendations pertaining to changes in ECFVG policies are forwarded to the AVMA Board of Directors for consideration and approval.
-Decisions related to candidates and internal operational policies such as the Basic and Clinical Sciences Examination (BCSE) procedures, Clinical Proficiency Examination Manual of Administration, petitioning processes, and application and other forms are made by the ECFVG alone and are independent of the AVMA.
+Decisions related to candidates and internal operational policies such as the Basic and Clinical Sciences Examination (BCSE) procedures, Clinical Proficiency Examination (CPE) Manual of Administration, petitioning processes, and application and other forms are made by the ECFVG alone and are independent of the AVMA.
 Further, such decisions are not influenced by the partner organization or its recognized affiliate organizations.
-Since the inception of the current certification program (January 1, 1973) through December 31, 2018, the ECFVG has awarded more than 6,535 certificates.
+Since the inception of the current certification program (January 1, 1973) through December 31, 2019, the ECFVG has awarded 6,691 certificates.

 The ECFVG shall consist of 12 voting members as follows: one (1) member representing the AVMA Council on Education (COE); two (2) members representing State Veterinary Licensing Boards (either appointed members [veterinarian or non-veterinarian], senior administrative executives, or other staff members of state veterinary licensing boards); one (1) member representing the Association of American Veterinary Medical Colleges (AAVMC); one (1) member representing Government Service; one (1) member representing the Canadian National Examining Board (NEB); two (2) members representing Clinical Practitioners holding an ECFVG certificate, with at least one being a non-native English speaker; one (1) member representing Public Health or Food Safety; one (1) member representing Medical or Health Educators with expertise in clinical assessment methods; one (1) member representing Veterinary Surgery or Anesthesia (must be board-certified by the American College of Veterinary Surgeons or the American College of Veterinary Anesthesiologists); and one (1) member representing the Public.
 All members except members representing State Veterinary Licensing Boards; Medical or Health Educators, and the Public must be veterinarians.
 ECFVG certificate holders may be appointed to positions other than the 2 designated specifically for ECFVG certificate holders with the stipulation that certificate holders must comprise less than 50% of the twelve positions.
 ECFVG certificate holders must have completed the ECFVG program no less than 5 years prior to nomination to the ECFVG.
 Individuals associated with or employed by the institution or site that administers the Clinical Proficiency Examination (CPE) are not eligible for membership on the ECFVG.